 Create your account today

 Join the 70,000 + contractors who use our service.
-With no obligation or subscription fees, you have nothing to lose.
+With no obligation or hidden costs, you have nothing to lose.
 All taxes paid for you.
 Easy, simple, peace of mind.

 From April 2021, companies employing contractors has been responsible for assessing the status of the contractor to determine whether the employee is covered by the IR35 rules, using a Status Determination Statement (SDS).
 If the employee is outside the scope of IR35, the contractor can continue to pay through its limited company.
 If the contractor is inside IR35, the end-hirer will be responsible for using PAYE and deducting National Insurance Contributions.